microsoft/RadFact/README.md

 Refer to the example input files in the [`examples`](examples) directory for the expected format of the input files.
 The input files should be in the format of a CSV file for non-grounded reports [findings_generation_examples.csv](examples/findings_generation_examples.csv) and a JSON file for grounded reports [grounded_reporting_examples.json](examples/grounded_reporting_examples.json).

-RadFact supports different report types through the `report_type` field in [`configs/default.yaml`](configs/default.yaml).
-Currently supported options are:

-- `cxr` - Chest X-ray reports (default)
-- `ct` - CT scan reports

 The script computes confidence intervals for the metrics using bootstrapping.
 The number of bootstrap samples can be controlled using the `--bootstrap_samples` argument.
 The default value is 500.
 To disable bootstrapping, set `--bootstrap_samples 0`.

 ⚠️**WARNING**: Some queries may fail due to the endpoint limitations (timeouts, rate limits, etc.).
 When the LLM performing entailment verification fails, we **set these examples as not-entailed by default**.
 If this occurs in a significant number of cases, the results will not be reliable.
 The final metrics dict contains the number of such skipped queries under the key `num_llm_failures`.
 The script will print the number of skipped queries at the end of the run, and store these in the `skipped` directroy under the run id folder.
 You will also see a warning message in the logs for each failed query. `WARNING: No response for example {query_id}.
 Setting as NOT ENTAILED`.

+### Supporting Multiple Report Rypes
+RadFact supports different report types through the `report_type` field in [`configs/default.yaml`](configs/default.yaml).
+Currently supported options are:

+- `cxr` - Chest X-ray reports (default)
+- `ct` - CT scan reports

 ### Split reports into phrases